jestenough/code-challenges/collections/learngo/11-if/questions/3-if.md

 ```
 1. It declares the energic variable unnecessarily.
 2. You can't use more than one else if branch.
-3. It will never run the last else if branch. *CORRECT*
+3. It will never run the last else if branch.
 4. There's no else branch.

 > **2:** Well, actually you can.